 Personally and professionally, we have your back.
 Through our free student loan debt program, we’ve helped thousands of member-educators qualify for forgiveness or navigate refinancing.
 We safeguard Wisconsin’s best-in-the-nation retirement system so it’s there for you after a career of teaching students.
 We help educators attain work-life balance and reduce stress so you can be your best and have our own experts to answer your legal or licensing questions so you can always have a trusted partner.

 We support candidates who support public schools.
 In public schools, everything that happens in our classrooms is impacted by policy makers.
 That’s why our union takes pride in electing people who care about students as much as we do.
-In 2023, we won the majority of local school board races in which we recommended candidates.
+Every spring, WEAC local unions win the majority of local school board races in which we recommended candidates.
 Whether with local school boards, state lawmakers or federal representatives, we continue building relationships with elected officials long after Election Day.